chipmc/Trail-Counter-Simblee/Trail-Counter-Simblee/ReadMe.txt

 5        Reserved
 6        Reserved
 7        Reserved
-Words from 17 to the end of the memory store hourly data 0 - 3    EPOCH Time
+Words from 33 to the end of the memory store hourly data 0 - 3    EPOCH Time
 4 - 5    Hourly count (16-bit)
 6        Houlry Battery Level
 7        Reserved

-The part is open for an average of 12 hours per day so about 340 days of hourly data on a 256k chip
+The park is open for an average of 12 hours per day so about 340 days of hourly data on a 256k chip

 Note: The MMA8452 is an I2C sensor, however this code does not make use of the Arduino Wire library.
 Because the sensor